 While you’re working from home, just the simple act of changing your clothes in the morning can also brighten your spirits.
 This can also help with the transition from sleeping to day time activities.
 You don’t have to dress business casual, but just put something on your comfortable in.

 This seems very self-explanatory but most people will struggle to be productive if they don’t have at least some sort of regimented schedule guiding them.

 Finding your most productive hours can tie into this and help increase your output.
 Playing around with a combination of work hours and breaks will yield different results and it good to test this.

 A good tip for keeping your tasks organized is keeping a list of three.
 The first list has three things you will do today.
 The second is three things you aim to get done if possible but aren’t essential.
 The third is three things that need to be done at some point.

 If working remotely, using programs like Slack or Groove can help you feel more connected to your team.
 The is a lot to gain from the causal social interaction and it can help you feel included but grateful you’re not being distracted in the office.

-Avoiding the soul sapping commute might seem all rosy.
-However, it’s movement that you may not get otherwise.
+Avoiding the soul-sapping commute might seem all rosy.
+However, it’s a movement that you may not get otherwise.
 If you’re heading straight from bed to your kitchen then onto your home office, you are spending a lot of time sitting.
 One way of alleviating this can be investing in a standing desk

 Aside from the health benefits, which there is no contest about how good it does for your body.
 It allows you to move about and not feel hemmed in by your home office

-You might feel yourself going a crazy at home in your endeavours, however, it’s a brave step to take and you will reap the benefits.
+You might feel yourself going crazy at home in your endeavors, however, it’s a brave step to take and you will reap the benefits.
 Employing all these strategies or just a few will help you achieve a level of success you didn’t dream was possible.